AsoStrife/myLanguage/README.md

 This is very important for proper initialization of the class, you need to include that code in all your page.

 To print a line use this command  <?=$language->tr('NAME_OF_VARIABLE');?>

+If the language variable doesn't exist in your selected language, the class try to print variable in default language.
+If default variable language doesn't exist class print a empty variable

 Language file
 -